Principal Sub-manifolds: Abstract

 \section{Abstract}

-We revisit the problem of finding principal components to the multivariate datasets, that lie on an embedded nonlinear Riemannian manifold within the higher-dimensional space.
-Our aim is to extend the geometric interpretation of PCA, while being able to capture the non-geodesic form of variation in the data.
-We introduce the concept of a principal sub-manifold, a manifold passing through the center of the data, and at any point on the manifold, it moves in the direction of the highest curvature in the space spanned by eigenvectors of the local tangent space PCA.
-Compared to the recent work in the case where the sub-manifold is of dimension one \cite{Panaretos2014}--essentially a curve lying on the manifold attempting to capture the one-dimensional variation--the current setting is much more general.
-The principal sub-manifold is therefore an extension of the principal flow, accommodating to capture the higher dimensional variation in the data.
-We show the principal sub-manifold yields the usual principal components in Euclidean space.
-By means of examples, we illustrate how to find, use and interpret principal sub-manifold with an extension of using it in shape analysis.
+We propose a novel method of finding principal components in multivariate data sets that lie on an embedded nonlinear Riemannian manifold within a higher-dimensional space.
+Our aim is to extend the geometric interpretation of PCA, while being able to capture non-geodesic modes of variation in the data.
+We introduce the concept of a principal sub-manifold, a manifold passing through a reference point, and at any point on the manifold extending in the direction of highest variation in the space spanned by the eigenvectors of the local tangent space PCA.
+Compared to recent work for the case where the sub-manifold is of dimension one \citet{Panaretos2014}--essentially a curve lying on the manifold attempting to capture one-dimensional variation--the current setting is much more general.
+The principal sub-manifold is therefore an extension of the principal flow, accommodating to capture higher dimensional variation in the data.
+We show the principal sub-manifold yields the ball spanned by the usual principal components in Euclidean space.
+By means of examples, we illustrate how to find, use and interpret a principal sub-manifold and we present an application in shape analysis.